 I was invited to a baby shower.
 I haven’t been to a baby shower in probably 18 years!
 Money is quite tight right now, so I knew I would be making the gifts instead of buying them.
 I decided on a cute little frame, some decorative blocks, and threw in some seeded bookmarks I had made previously.
 I couldn’t even buy the gift wrap, so this was an extremely frugal adventure.
+While this frame is themed for a girl, you could easily change the colors for a boy’s baby shower.

 Total cost to me, including gift wrap = $0.00 :)